BetaThis is a new service – your feedback will help us to improve it.

 Achieving at this level for the first time

 This measure denotes whether the aim the learner achieved in the reporting year was the learner’s first time achieving at that level.
-As discussed above, it is calculated for younger learners only, for whom we hold a full educational record.
+As discussed above, it is calculated for younger learners born in or since 1988 only, for whom we hold a full educational record.

 It is calculated by comparing the level of the sustained learning aim in the reporting year, to the highest level the learner has achieved prior to the beginning of the reporting year.